ulfsv/ToDoApi/README.md

 ## The DTO approach
 When implementing the DTO.
 To verify that you can post and get the Secret field, you need to include that in the controller routing and TodoItemDTO.cs: Secret = todoItem.Secret

+# Call an ASP.NET Core web API with JavaScript

+In this section, you'll add an HTML page containing forms for creating and managing to-do items.
+Event handlers are attached to elements on the page.
+The event handlers result in HTTP requests to the web API's action methods.
+The Fetch API's fetch function initiates each HTTP request.

 ![Image of javascript front end](https://github.com/ulfsv/ToDoApi/blob/master/2020-12-17.png)

+I added the wwwroot folder, index.html, site.js and site.css.
+Configured the Startup.cs to show static files and enabled default file mapping.